Great Synagogue (Danzig): History

 The 1920s saw the rising antisemitism and the increasing strength of the Nazi Party in Germany.
 Danzig was closely tied to Germany, from which it was officially separated by the Treaty of Versailles, and it became an increasingly unpleasant place for Jews, particularly after March 1933, when the local Nazi party won control of the city government.
 The synagogue thereafter was a target of two arson attempts.
 Both were stopped by a local militia formed by the local Jewish population to protect the building in concert with the Danzig police, who feared that any negligence of the attacks on Jews would lead to a Polish intervention.
 While the Constitution of the Free City of Danzig offered Danzig Jews greater protection than their brethren in Germany, Nazi sympathizers invaded the synagogue in August 1938 and trampled the Torah scrolls.
 The communities' leaders decided to safeguard some of their relics – the archives were shipped to Jerusalem, the library to Vilnius, and the museum to the United States.
 At the same time, mounting fiscal pressure forced the synagogue to sell the organs to Kraków, candlesticks to Warsaw, and the benches to Nowy Port.
 This was not enough, and in early 1939 the synagogue was sold to the senate of Danzig.
 On 15 April 1939, the last service was held in the building, and soon thereafter the senate took control.
 A banner was hung on a fence surrounding the building with the text: "Come, lovely May, and free us from the Jews".
 On 2 May, the Nazi-dominated government began demolishing the building.

 After the German invasion of Poland on 1 September 1939, Nazi troops moved into the city, eradicating any resistance and claiming the city for Germany.
-During the Second World War most of the Jews of Danzig were murdered in the Holocaust.
+During the Second World War most of the Jews of Danzig were murdered in the Holocaust after living in the Danzig Ghetto.
 Survivors mostly left Europe to settle in Israel.

 There are no realistic plans to rebuild the synagogue.
 Much of the site of the synagogue is vacant; part of the land is held by the new Gdańsk community, and part belongs to the Urząd Ochrony Państwa (Office for State Protection).
 On the rest, however, a theatre has been built.
 The Gdańsk Shakespeare Theatre opened in September 2014.